JimLynx/CI-MS1-Explore-Ireland/README.md

 > I would like to thank:

+> - My mentor, Brian Macharia, for his guidance, patience and encouragement throughout this project.
 > - Bim Williams and Simen Daehlin for their selfless approach to sharing of their time, experience, skill and knowledge.
 These sessions and casual chats have allowed me to grow my skill immensely in a  short period of time.
 > - Anthony O'Brien and CI staff for always being on-hand on Slack
 > - Everyone that takes part in the Slack call meetups, specifically from the #In-It-Together and #Study-Group channel